Featuring children from the Ecole de musique de l’Union Grand-Duc Adolphe and IDEA Dance Niederanven

-Hoffmann paints a dream world for us with a literary virtuosity that we enjoy with all our senses: artefacts made of sugar almonds and raisins, streams and lakes made of honey and almond milk, fountain made of lemonade, houses and castles made of gingerbread and marzipan, jam groves with wonderfully fragrant trees.
-It is the dream world that we seek to recreate every year through magically decorated showcases, markets, streets, walls and trees.
-But it is much more important what this dream world stands for and how it is perceived by us.
-It is the imaginary world that we faced as adolescent dreamers, even before we could plunge into its realization.
-We knew this world was a hard nut to crack.
+It is the dream world that we embrace every year through enchantingly decorated markets, streets and trees.
+But what matters is what this dream world stands for.
+It is the magic that we sought as young dreamers.
+We knew that finding it would be tough.
 A real Krakatuk.
-But all it takes to crack it the pursuit of a dream.
-And as soon as one day we dare the first step into the realization of this dream world and crack our Krakatuk, a relentless struggle with the challenges of everyday life begins in its seven-headed time units.
-This takes so much of our strength that our dream world gradually shrinks, but the greater the longing to return the everyday mechanism to the starting position.
+But as soon as we dare take the first step and crack our Krakatuk, a relentless battle with the seven-headed time monster of everyday’s life begins.
+This takes so much effort that our dream world gradually shrinks but the longing to return the everyday mechanism to its original position becomes even greater.
 Then we realize that dreaming never ends.
-To stand in front of the Krakatuk again is the state that gives us new strength to construct a dream world again, in which we hear ‘the babbling and wonderful tones and melodies’, see ‘thousands of golden and silver sparkling little stars’ and smell ‘fragrant rose waves’.
+Standing in front of the Krakatuk again is the moment that gives us new strength to once again find the dream world in which we hear “wonderfully rippling and rushing tones and melodies”, see “thousands of golden and silver sparkling stars” and smell the “fragrant waves of roses”.